omosteven/kyc-verification/README.md

 ## Reflection

-This was a 4 hours project built by me.
+This was a 4 hours project built by me (Steven Omole-Adebomi).

-Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.

 ### Technologies
  - Material UI